SUNY-BU-Software-Systems-Research-Group/PPZ_BV_ANALYSIS/README.md

 * "analysis_tools": Python-based paparazzi log data analysis tool
 * "BV.xlsx": a detailed form of BV information
 * other folders: stores case-by-case analysis of bounded variables in paparazzi codebase

+Generating multi-variable figures for cross flight simulation can be done with...
+$bash cross_sim_figures/create_figures.sh